 Fortunately, you typically don’t need fungicides to treat rust-infested grass.
 Usually, some intensive lawn maintenance will get rid of rust in your lawn.
 Learn more about the steps to treating grass rust in the dropdown sections below:

-Step 1: Reduce lawn moisture
+Step 1: Reduce Lawn Moisture

-Step 2: Fertilize the lawn
+Step 2: Fertilize the Lawn

 Next, fertilize the lawn with a high-nitrogen fertilizer, preferably a slow-release formula that will keep nitrogen levels steady over a longer period.
 Don’t go overboard in the late fall, though, since warm-season grasses are about to go dormant for the winter, and cool-season grasses suspend their growth.
 You may want to wait out the winter if it’s later than September or October.
 Chances are that the fungus will die out in the cold.

-Step 3: Continue preventative maintenance
+Step 3: Continue Preventive Maintenance

 Keep mowing regularly, but make sure to bag grass clippings instead of letting them scatter, which can actually spread the rust further.

-Lawn aeration can help as well, since it reduces soil impaction and improves drainage.
+Lawn aeration can help as well, since it reduces soil compaction and improves drainage.
 If your grass is a species that produces thatch, performing a gentle dethatching will help improve air circulation around the grass, preventing it from holding on to too much moisture.

 Finally, prune back trees and shrubs as much as possible to increase sunlight and air circulation for your grass.